atvillanueva/pccw-code-exam/README.md

 ```

-9. What is the last text will be display in the console?
+9. What text will be displayed last in the console?

 ```javascript
 function f1() {